Table of Contents

 If you are abusing alcohol or benzo drugs, it is best to detox through a professional program as the withdrawal symptoms are more severe and dangerous.
 If you are addicted to heroin, it is important to get medically supervised detox to avoid some of the very uncomfortable, but non-life-threatening withdrawal symptoms.

-No matter which drugs or substances you want to quit using, the sooner you reach out to our Harmony Recovery Group for help to stop taking them, the better it will be for your body and your lifestyle.
+No matter which drugs or substances you want to quit using, the sooner you reach out to our Harmony Health Group for help to stop taking them, the better it will be for your body and your lifestyle.

 Risks of Rapid and Ultra-Rapid Detox Programs